Emurgo/cardano-serialization-lib/README.rst

 =========================

-This is a library for serialization & deserialization of data structures used in Cardano’s Haskell implementation of Shelley along with useful utility functions.
+This is a library for serialization & deserialization of data structures used in Cardano’s Haskell implementation of Alonzo along with useful utility functions.

 How can I use this library